boobzzz/goit_pycore_finproj_g9/README.md

 **After installing, type `megabot` or `megabot9` from your terminal to use the bot.
 This will launch the bot in its command-line interface and show the greeting.
 If all done successfully, the commands will be auto-suggested to the user on typing.**

+**When done with the bot, type `exit` or `close` to exit the bot's command-line interface.
+This action will store the actual session data, so that you could continue using the same state of contact data on re-launch\*.**

+_\* Alternatively, you can make an exit which would purposedly skip saving data - e.g. if some some test or unwanted changes are made.
+To do that, simply exit the terminal by making an interrupt `Ctrl+C` (EOF `Ctrl+D` also supported if all necessary packages present)._

 ### The full list of commands supported by the bot are provided below with their explanations:
 *NB: The same list can be outputed by typing `help` in the bot's command-line interface.*
 ```